mb803/website4/content/homepage/services.md

 ## Fluency Disorders

-The key to effective treatment of stuttering is early detection and treatment that often focuses on a parent-coaching and home-based approach.
+The key to effective treatment of stuttering is early detection and treatment that often focuses on a parent-coaching within a home-based approach.
 [Learn More](/Fluency-Disorders)

 ***